Court Interpreting – Who is Our Client?

 Who is the client when a legal interpreter is hired?

 While an interpreter may be compensated by an attorney, LSP, or another party, the court itself is considered the interpreter’s client.
-Legal interpreters are bound by a code of ethics and must serve the court’s needs by providing accurate, verbatim interpretation, regardless of who pays for their services.
+A code of ethics binds legal interpreters and must serve the court’s needs by providing accurate, verbatim interpretation, regardless of who pays for their services.

 What are the key ethical standards for court interpreters?

-Court interpreters follow a strict code of ethics, which includes principles like accuracy, impartiality, confidentiality, and professionalism.
-These guidelines, often modeled after NAJIT’s code, ensure that interpreters provide faithful translations without modifying, omitting, or adding information.
+Court interpreters adhere to a strict code of ethics, encompassing principles such as accuracy, impartiality, confidentiality, and professionalism.
+These guidelines, often modeled after NAJIT’s code, ensure that interpreters provide faithful translations without modifying, omitting, or adding to the original information.

 Why is accuracy important in court interpreting?

 Court interpreters form part of the official court record.
-Their interpretations are recorded by court reporters and may be referenced in future proceedings.
+Court reporters record their interpretations and may be referenced in future proceedings.
 Any inaccuracies could impact the outcome of a case, making accuracy critical to fair legal processes.

 What role does a court interpreter play in legal proceedings?